-After entering the Th.D./Ph.D. program, the student is expected either to maintain registration until all degree requirements are satisfied or to withdraw from the program.
+After entering the ThD or PhD (USMC) program, the student is expected either to maintain registration until all degree requirements are satisfied or to withdraw from the program.

-- 6.1.1 Demonstrating continuing involvement in the program.
+6.1.1 Demonstrating continuing involvement in the program.
 The normal way to maintain registration is to demonstrate continuing involvement in the program, which the student can do by meeting at least the following minimum requirements.
 (1) The student must ensure that he or she has a current program registration in each trimester of study.
 For information on registration procedures, see the appropriate sections below (7.8, 8.3.1, 9.1, 10.1).
-(2) The student must pay prescribed fees in a timely fashion, usually once a year in August or September.
+(2) The student must pay prescribed fees by the deadlines published under "Key Academic Dates" at www.tst.edu.
 (3) The student must be in contact at least once a year with a professor who has a supervisory role over his or her studies, such as a thesis supervisor.
-(4) The student must maintain a current and valid postal address, as well as the address for a University-issued electronic mail account that meets a standard of service set by the Vice-President and Provost of the University, and must ensure, by providing current information to the University of Toronto's student information system (currently ROSI), that TST has access to these addresses.
+(4) The student must maintain a current and valid Canadian postal address on ACORN, as well as the address for a University-issued electronic mail account that meets a standard of service set by the Vice-President and Provost of the University, and must ensure, by providing current information to the University of Toronto's student information system (currently ACORN), that TST has access to these addresses.
 Students are expected to monitor and retrieve their mail, including electronic messaging account[s] issued to them by the University, on a frequent and consistent basis.
+(See 6.1.4.)

-(See 6.1.4.) - 6.1.2 Leave of absence A student who will not be continuing his or her involvement in the program for a period of time may maintain registration by requesting and receiving a leave of absence.
-A student may apply for a leave of absence at any point in his or her program by completing the Request for Leave of Absence Form, obtaining the approval by signature of the AD Director in his or her college of registration and submitting the form to the AD Office.
-The TST AD Director may then grant the leave of absence.
+6.1.2 Leave of absence.
+A student who will not be continuing his or her involvement in the program for a period of time may maintain registration by requesting and receiving a leave of absence.
+A student may apply for a leave of absence at any point in his or her program by completing the Request for Leave of Absence Form, obtaining the approval by signature of the Graduate Director in his or her college of registration and submitting the form to the GCTS Office.
+The GCTS Director may then grant the leave of absence.
 At the student's request, TST officials will treat as confidential the reason given by the student for seeking the leave of absence.
 A leave is normally granted for a year, beginning in September or January, for serious health or personal problems, or for parental leave.
 A maximum of one year of leave of absence may be granted under this paragraph.
-Further leaves can be granted only by the ADC for compelling compassionate reasons (such as additional parental leaves, or in exceptional circumstances).
+Further leaves can be granted only by the GCTS for compelling compassionate reasons (such as additional parental leaves, or in exceptional circumstances).
 The length of the leave of absence is not calculated towards the time limit for the completion of the program.
-A student on a leave of absence does not register, has no library privileges, and may make no demands upon faculty resources. - 6.1.3 Lapsed registration.
-Where on September 30th a student has failed to meet the requirements for maintaining registration for the current academic year, the AD Director of the college of registration shall make a reasonable effort to contact the student in order to determine whether the student intends to maintain registration or to withdraw.
+A student on a leave of absence does not register, has no library privileges, and may make no demands upon faculty resources.

+6.1.3 Lapsed registration.
+Where on September 30th a student has failed to meet the requirements for maintaining registration for the current academic year, the Graduate Director or registrar of the college of registration shall make a reasonable effort to contact the student in order to determine whether the student intends to maintain registration or to withdraw.
 When no contact can be made or no satisfactory response answer is received, the student's registration lapses.
 The student is then withdrawn from the program.
 In addition, registration lapses in the case of a student who has exceeded the maximum time limit for the completion of the degree, including all extensions.